Port au Prince (1790 ship): Loss and aftermath

+Some of the survivors stayed in the vicinity.
+In Tonga on 15 August 1827, Peter Dillon, captain of the Research, met with John Singleton, one of the crew.

+In May 1832, HMS Zebra stopped at Keppel's Island.
+There she found William Brown, J. Roberts (a negro), and all survivors of Port au Prince.
+Either Brown or Roberts was acting as interpreter for the king there.

 If Port au Prince had been successful in capturing treasure from the Spaniards, her haul of treasure went down with her.

 Rumours

 Well after the Tongans had seized and scuttled Port au Prince and murdered her crew, Lloyd's List (LL) reported two third-party reports about her.
 On 30 September 1808, LL reported that "'Port au Prince', of London, which was reported captured around Cape Horn, was well at the Marquisa Islands about 5 Months since."
 She was reported to have been at Rio de Janeiro on 25 November 1808.

 Then on 19 May 1809, Lloyd's List reported "The Port au Prince, of London, is taken at Tongataboo Island, in the South Pacific Ocean.
 Crew killed."

 Discovery of the wreck

 In August 2012, the wreck of Port au Prince was discovered off the coast of Foa Island (19°45′S 174°18′W), in Tonga.

 The Greenwich Maritime Museum and the Marine Archaeological Society both confirmed the age of the wreck after analysing copper sheathing found at the site.
 The sheathing was only used between 1780 and 1850 to combat shipworm and marine weeds and so given the location of the wreck it is considered likely to be the remains of Port au Prince.